 Our information technology systems continue to be developed, with texting and the Customer Relationship Management (CRM) system now in place.
 Mobile working is being developed to support staff and allow them immediate access to the rent and repair systems whilst working in the community.
-Our website has been redesigned in readiness for the introduction of a Tenant Portal in the forthcoming year.
+Our website continues to be enhanced for the introduction of a Tenant Portal in the forthcoming year.